Jennifer Shahade: Career

-In 1998, she became the first female winner of the U.S. Junior Open.
+In 1998, she became the first woman to win the U.S. Junior Open.

 In 2002, she won the U.S. Women's Chess Championship in Seattle, Washington.
-At the next U.S. Women's Championship she earned her second International Master norm, and in 2004, she won her 2nd U.S. Women's Chess Championship.
+At the next U.S. Women's Championship, she earned her second International Master norm, and in 2004, she won her second U.S. Women's Chess Championship.

-Shahade lives in Philadelphia and has earned a degree in comparative literature at New York University.
+Shahade earned a degree in comparative literature at New York University.

 Her writing has appeared in the LA Times, The New York Times, Chess Life, New In Chess, and Games Magazine.
 Her first book, Chess Bitch: Women in the Ultimate Intellectual Sport (Siles Press, ISBN 1-890085-09-X) was published in October 2005.

-Shahade is the former web editor-in-chief of the United States Chess Federation website.
+Shahade is the former web editor-in-chief of the United States Chess Federation website and has hosted a monthly chess podcast, Ladies Knight, for the federation.

-In 2007 Shahade co-founded a chess non-profit called 9 Queens.
+In 2007, Shahade co-founded a chess non-profit called 9 Queens.

 Shahade is also a poker player.
 In 2014, she became the MindSports Ambassador for PokerStars.
-On December 9, 2014, Shahade won the first TonyBet Open Face Chinese Poker Live World Championship High Roller Event taking home €100,000.
-She is also a former coach for the training website Run It Once.
+On December 9, 2014, Shahade won the first TonyBet Open Face Chinese Poker Live World Championship High Roller Event, taking home €100,000.

 Shahade is the host of the poker podcast the GRID, which she produces with her husband Daniel Meirom.
 In 2019, the GRID won the Global Poker Award for Podcast of the Year.
-She also hosts a monthly chess podcast Ladies Knight, produced by the U.S. Chess Federation.
+She is also a former coach for the training website Run It Once.

 Shahade is a board member of the World Chess Hall of Fame.
-Since 2018 Shahade has been the woman's program director at the U.S. Chess Federation, which brings chess programming to thousands of girls in the country.
+In 2018, Shahade became the woman's program director at the U.S. Chess Federation, which brings chess programming to thousands of girls in the country.
+Shahade resigned from the US Chess Federation on September 6, 2023.
+She claimed that the Federation treated her with "hostility instead of support" and that she was "constantly minimized or ignored" when she came forward with allegations of assault against GM Alejandro Ramírez.
+Shahade released a statement on her social media regarding her resignation, stating: "Based on what I’ve seen, I cannot currently lend my credibility to the organization in good conscience.
+This is especially true since I’ve become a de facto confidante for so many women and girls—making it essential for me to have faith in executive decision-making and communication."

 Personal life

-Shahde is married to Daniel Meirom.
-In 2019, they created "Not Particularly Beautiful," an art installation that overlaid misogynist insults directed at women in chess over the squares of a chessboard.
+Shahade is married to Daniel Meirom.
+They live in Philadelphia and have a son, Fabian, born in 2017.
+In 2019, they created "Not Particularly Beautiful", an art installation that overlaid misogynist insults directed at women in chess over the squares of a chessboard.